saltstack/salt-get-started/event/custom.md

 ## Fire an event when a state completes

-If you have a long configuration job that involves several states, you can fire an event when a state completes by adding the `fire_event` argument:
+If you have a long configuration job that includes several Salt states, you can fire an event when each Salt state completes by adding the `fire_event` argument:

 ~~~ yaml
 nano installed: